 evMI

-Moran coefficient of all eigenvectors
+Moran coefficient of eigenvectors

 moran